Vegan Raspberry Muffins

 How to make vegan raspberry muffins

-Next, line a cupcake or muffin tray with 10 muffin liners.
+Next, line a muffin tray with 12 paper liners.
 I used simple brown ones but you can use the tulip kind if you want them to look super fancy!

 Do not mix or beat them into the batter as the juice from the raspberries will bleed and change the colour.
 You’ll end up with very soggy pink muffins.

 Yes.
-I actually prefer the muffins once they have been frozen and defrosted.
-They’re so moist.
+I actually prefer vegan raspberry muffins once they have been frozen and defrosted, they’re so moist!

 When you’re ready to defrost the muffins, just remove them from the container and let them sit at room temperature until fully thawed.

-I hope you enjoy this recipe!
+I hope you enjoy these eggless raspberry muffins!
 Please let me know how you get on by leaving a comment and/or a star rating below.
-Tag me on Instagram too if you have it, @bakedbyclo.
-I love seeing all of your creations!
+Happy baking! xo

 Vegan Raspberry Muffins